Autopsy Of Los Angeles Angels Pitcher Tyler Skaggs Reveals Opioids And Alcohol

 The toxicology report released Friday by the Tarrant County medical examiner says the cause of death was a mixture of "alcohol, fentanyl and oxycodone intoxication" and that Skaggs essentially choked on his vomit while under the influence.

 Skaggs' body was found in his room while the Angels were preparing to play the Texas Rangers.
 His death is still under investigation by local authorities.
-A statement released by Skaggs' family includes mention that an Angels employee may have been involved, and according to The Los Angeles Times, the family says they won't rest until they learn the truth about who supplied the drugs.
+A statement released by Skaggs' family includes mention that an Angels employee may have been involved, and according to The Los Angeles Times, the family says it won't rest until it learns the truth about who supplied the drugs.

 Skaggs was drafted by the Angels in 2009 and traded to the Arizona Diamondbacks.
 The Angels reacquired him for the 2014 season and since then he had a record of 25-32.